-European anchovy are present in British waters.
-They are most common along the south west tip of England (see ‘Gold Rush’ below), and although they are also found in the English Channel and parts of the North Sea, and show up elsewhere around the UK on a sporadic basis.
+In British waters they are most common along the south west of England (see ‘Gold Rush’ below), and although they are also found in the English Channel and parts of the North Sea, and show up elsewhere around the UK on a sporadic basis.
 There is a UK shore caught record for this species.
-In 2003 Mr. R. Roots caught a European Anchovy off Hastings, East Sussex in 2003 which weighed 1oz 11drams (49 grams).
-Due to their diffuse distribution and their diet being mostly made up of small planktonic creatures they are seldom caught on rod and line, and specimens which are caught are thought to often be mis-identified as a sprat, small herring, immature bass or similar species.
+In 2003 Mr R. Roots caught a European Anchovy off Hastings, East Sussex which weighed 49 grams (1oz 11 dr).
+Due to their diffuse distribution and their diet being mostly made up of small planktonic creatures they are seldom caught on rod and line, and specimens which are caught are thought to often be misidentified as a sprat, small herring, immature bass or similar species.

 European anchovy live in huge shoals and feed on small planktonic creatures.
 They live in shallow seas and usually stay close to shore, but can tolerate water with extremely low salinity and have been known to swim up rivers and estuaries and have also been found in saltwater lakes and lagoons which are connected to the sea.
 However, in colder winters European anchovy may head to offshore waters and live at depths of several hundred metres.
 It is believed that some European anchovy may make some form of migration within European waters, although this is currently poorly understood.
-Furthermore, European anchovy have displayed strange fluctuations in abundance which are similarly poorly understood.
+Furthermore, European anchovy have displayed strange fluctuations in abundance although the reasons for this are not yet known.

-While there are many species of anchovy found across the world there are five species (all found in the Engraulis genus) which make up the bulk of commercial catches.
+While there are many species of anchovy found across the world there are five species which make up the bulk of commercial catches.
 These are:

 • Californian Anchovy (Engraulis mordax)